NET-A-PORTER/outnet-2015-heroku/Readme.md

 ***Note:*** you can run these using `npm`, for example, `npm run-script build outnet-2015`.

 `./scripts/build <styles...>` - Builds assets within `/build` directory.
 `./scripts/publish <styles...>` - Publishes built assets to S3.
-Make sure you run this after `./scripts/build`
+Make sure you run this after `./scripts/build`.
+Publishes to development by default.

+To publish to an environment, set `NODE_ENV` as part of your command, e.g. `NODE_ENV=production ./scripts/publish outnet-2015`.
+Make sure you have a config file for that environment within `config/`.
+See `config/schema.json` for how to create a config file for an environment.

 ## Releasing